hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 each individual piece with a load-balancer encompassing a collection that you can replication manage.

-Why and when in an application’s lifecycle would you want to do this?
+Why and when in an application's lifecycle would you want to do this?

 A brief introduction to containerised Django + cohorts